K9BFF/sysop/README.md

 a nixos operations frontent for lazy people

 ### installation:
-1. prerequesites\n
+1. prerequesites

 the only prerequesite is `nom`. please ensure you have it installed before using `sysop`!

 2. initial setup

 create `~/.local/bin`

 `$ mkdir .local/bin`

 and allow NixOS to see it by adding `environment.localBinInPath = true;` to your `/etc/nixos/configuration.nix` file.

 3. reboot!